A Guide to Inclusive Language

 Try this...

-• People with self-reported income in the lowest income bracket (if income brackets are defined)
+- People with income in the lowest bracket

 #MinorityMentalHealthMatters #NotaCharacterFlaw